NI-Measurement-Plug-Ins/pmic-labview/README.md

 Instrumentation:
 - NI Programmable Power Supply (NI 4151)
 - NI Electronic Load (NI 4051)
-- Digital Pattern Instrument (DPI) (note: the plugin does not include the DPI but it may be needed to communicate with the DUT)
+- Digital Pattern Instrument (NI 6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)

 Tested hardware setup:
 - NI 4151